1st Washington Territory Infantry Regiment: Service

 Under Colonel Justus Steinberger, organization for a three-year regiment began on 19 October 1861, with recruiting taking place within the territory as well as California.
 Company A, B, C and D were organized at Alcatraz Island, San Francisco, California, January to April, 1862.
 By May 1862, four companies had been mustered, with 17 officers and 317 men.
 Ten companies would eventually be raised, being mustered in from the end of March until December 1862.
 The majority of the volunteers would muster in at Alcatraz Island (Co A-E, G, and H), two others at Fort Vancouver (Co F and I) and one at Fort Steilacoom, Washington (Co K).
 The headquarters for the regiment was first at Fort Vancouver, and by July 1862 moved to Fort Walla Walla.

+In January of 1863, the territorial legislator gave the regiment $500 ($12,756 adjusted for inflation) to purchase a set of colors.

 The companies, and/or detachments thereof, were stationed throughout the territories of Washington and Idaho, and in Oregon.
 They were used for the protection of miners and settlers, emigrant parties and other travellers along the roads from the east, and participated with the 1st Oregon Cavalry in expeditions against Shoshone, Snake, and other hostile Indian groups.
 They were also used to protect the Nez Perce, an ally of the United States, against those encroaching on their lands.

 When the three years terms of service had expired for the earlier formed companies and the men were mustered out, the remaining three companies (Co E, H, and I) became the 1st Battalion on 7 March 1865.
 Co H would be consolidated with Co E in July, and was the last of the former Washington regiment to muster out of service in December.

 As the companies were detached and participated in individual operations, their service records are best if listed separately: